 (8) A person who contravenes section 218 commits an offence and is liable on conviction to a fine not exceeding R5 000 for each day during which the offence continues.

-Proceedings in the Tribunal
+Proceedings in Tribunal

-264. A person who contravenes a direction in terms of section 233(5)(a), or refuses, without reasonable excuse, to take an oath or make an affirmation when required to do so as contemplated in section 233(5)(b), commits an offence and is liable on conviction to a fine not exceeding R5 000 000 or to imprisonment for a period not exceeding 5 years, or to both a fine and such imprisonment.
+262. A person who contravenes a direction in terms of section 233(5)(a), or refuses, without reasonable excuse, to take an oath or make an affirmation when required to do so as contemplated in section 233(5)(b), commits an offence and is liable on conviction to a fine not exceeding R5 000 000 or to imprisonment for a period not exceeding 5 years, or to both a fine and such imprisonment.